harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 “Compared to the pharmaceutical inhibitors of lipogenesis, the effects of octanoate [caprylic acid] can be considered as moderate and yet might be more desirable for physiological regulation of body fat mass without adversely affecting normal fat tissue functions.” – *

-* – Modulation of adipocyte lipogenesis by octanoate: involvement of reactive oxygen species, Wen Guo, Weisheng Xie and Jianrong Han, Nutrition &amp; Metabolism 2006, 3:30
+* – Modulation of adipocyte lipogenesis by octanoate: involvement of reactive oxygen species, Wen Guo, Weisheng Xie and Jianrong Han, Nutrition & Metabolism 2006, 3:30

 This is one reason why MCT oil works well in those in pre-contest mode.
 It is used for site enhancement but it also acts as an energy substrate with very little fat storage and a positive effect as an inhibitor of lipogenesis.